vjirovsky/cloudmagnets-az/docs/index.md

 Do you draw a cloud architecture diagrams on whiteboard and are you lousy painter as me?

 I wanted to speed up my work and make it more readable - so I have designed my custom magnets of mostly used Azure services and printed on 3D printer.
-Now, when you design cloud architecture on whiteboard, it's easier and nobody complains about my painting skill.
+Now, when you design architecture diagram on a whiteboard, it's easier and nobody complains about my painting skill.

 All models are in STL format, ready to be printed with multi-material 3D printer (like *Prusa MMU2S*) - originally designed in OpenSCAD.